BAbhishekChandra/frontendmentor_challenege/README.md

 Using HTML5 CSS5 creating a webpage.

-Can be downloaded and can run in ancode editor.
+Can be downloaded and can run in any code editor.

 Example: Atom.